 Discovery Domains

-Priority research domains where autonomous, closed-loop experimentation can deliver transformative impact in advanced materials, energy, circularity, and soft matter.
+Candidate research domains where autonomous, closed-loop experimentation can deliver transformative impact in advanced materials, energy, circularity, and soft matter.

 Soft Matter and Biomaterials